 You can also use this exercise for different reasons.
 A friend of mine went on a string of rather lousy vacations.
 He was frustrated.
 He called me and we talked about it.

 At first, we focused on where he went.
 That didn’t seem to matter.

 Then I asked him who went on these vacations with him.
-That rung a bell for him!
+That rang a bell for him!
 He thought about it and decided to develop his own Personal Vacation A-list!
-This helped him to figure pretty quickly who he really wanted to vacation with and who he didn’t.
+This helped him figure out pretty quickly who he really wanted to vacation with and who he didn’t.

 Again, not from the perspective of being a snob, but emphasizing who he truly wanted to spend his precious vacation time with.
 Now, he looks forward to his vacations because he’s excluded the perpetually loud drunk and now includes people who are more fun to be with.

 The number of people on your Personal A-list is not so important.
 The quality of your relationships is what really matters.

 I hope that you found this exercise helpful in terms of providing some insight into your current relationships.
 Remember, this is your movie – your life.
 You get to decide who the actors are going to be.
 You decide who will be your co-lead, supporting actors, and actresses, and most importantly remember that you are the screenwriter and director at all times!

 If you are struggling in one or more relationships and not quite sure how to deal with certain people, or where they fit in your life, give me a call.
 I’d be more than happy to help you out with this.
 It’s likely that we can help you discover some new perspectives that can improve the quality of your life!